 How to use target disk mode with two Intel-based Macs

-- Click on the Apple menu, choose System Settings, then General.
+- Go to the Apple menu, click System Settings, then General.

 - Choose Startup Disk, then Restart in target disk mode.